 What I had experienced, I later learned, had been shaktipat, or spiritual awakening of kundalini energy inside me [the serpent force coiled at the base of the spine and awaiting release in an altered state]….

 As we shall see, Ray’s experience was much like that of thousands of charismatics who are convinced they have received a "special touch from the Holy Spirit" at a John Wimber or Benny Hinn "miracle" service or at the former Toronto Airport Vineyard, or perhaps from the worldwide "revival" flowing out of the Brownsville Assembly of God in Pensacola, Florida, or elsewhere.
-One cannot escape the similarity between shaktipat and what the charismatics, both Catholic and Protestant, call being "slain in the Spirit."
-See Section Slain in The Spirit
+One cannot escape the similarity between shaktipat and what the charismatics, both Catholic and Protestant, called being slain in the Spirit."

 At the touch of the evangelist, usually on the forehead, the subject falls backward into the arms of "catchers" standing by.
 In this trancelike state he has a variety of occult experiences, from flashes of light to a sense of well-being and love; from uncontrollable weeping or laughter and violent shaking to "speaking in tongues."
 It was evangelist and healer Kathryn Kuhlman who made "slaying in the Spirit" a household term among charismatics in the ‘60s and ‘70s.
 Televangelist Benny Hinn claims to be Kuhlman’s successor, having picked up "the anointing," which he says still lingers at her grave.

 As a further example of the similarity between "slaying in the Spirit" and shaktipat, consider what happened to Gerald Jampolsky.
 He has become famous for his use of A Course in Miracles in his psychiatric practice and in his books and lectures around the world.
+See A Course in Miracles.
 Jampolsky believes he was prepared for the message of the Course through shaktipat, administered by Muktananda:

 It seemed as though I had stepped out of my body and was looking down upon it.
 I saw colors whose depth and brilliance were beyond anything I had ever imagined.